dronenb/kube-secret-summary/README.md

 # kube-secret-summary

-Kubernetes operator that lets you view k8s `Secret` metadata without exposing the data field
+Simple Kubernetes operator that lets you view k8s `Secret` metadata (labels and annotations), type, and data key information without exposing the data values.